tom-pollak/notes/Year 2/Term 2/SYS3/Sys3 Exam.md

 ### D(i)

-> Explain the concept of dependency DAG, and how this dependency DAG graph representation relates to **dependencies** and **register hazards**.

 A DAG represents the dependencies within a “basic block”, a sequential code sequence with no branches except entry and exit.
-Each instruction is represented as a node, and the edges between them “serialization dependencies”.
-A dependency arises when an instruction must be executed before another instruction for the overall execution and result of the program to be the same.
+Each instruction is represented as a node, and the edges between them as dependencies.
+A dependency arises when an instruction must be executed before another instruction for the execution and result of the program to be the same.
 If instruction $I_2$ must be executed after $I_1$, then we say that $I_2$ is _dependent_ on $I_1$.

-The DAG referenced in the paper has three types of dependencies: _definition vs. definition_ (a register being overwritten, a potential WAW hazard), _definition vs. uses_ (a value stored to a register, and loaded in a subsequent instruction a potential RAW hazard) and _uses vs. definition_ (a register used in an instruction, then being overwritten in a subsequent instruction, a potential WAR hazard).
+The DAG referenced in the paper has three types of dependencies: _definition vs. definition_ (two instructions writing to the same register, a potential WAW hazard), _definition vs. uses_ (a value stored to a register, and loaded in a subsequent instruction, a potential RAW hazard) and _uses vs. definition_ (a register used in an instruction, then being overwritten in a subsequent instruction, a potential WAR hazard).

 Any edge $\vec{ab}$ asserts that the two instructions $a$ and $b$ have a dependency and that the compiler must execute $a$ before $b$.
 Using the DAG, the compiler can rearrange the execution order, while ensuring dependant instructions are executed sequentially.
 This can allow the compiler to use dynamic scheduling, while avoiding any register hazards that might occur.

----

-Only hazards are register & memory based:
-1. Loading a register from memory followed by using _that_ register as a source
-2. Storing to any memory location followed by loading from any location
-3. Loading from memory followed by using _any_ register as the target of an ALU or load/store with address modification

-## NO3 Seems pretty common??

 ### D(ii)